Excerpts from the 2006 New Jersey Building Code

 3004.2 Location of vents.

-Vents shall be located at the top of the hoistway and shall open either directly to the outer air or through noncombustible ducts to the outer air.
-Noncombustible ducts shall be permitted to pass through the elevator machine room, provided that portions of the ducts located outside the hoistway or machine room are enclosed by construction having not less than the fire protection rating required for the hoistway.
-Holes in the machine room floors for the passage of ropes, cables or other moving elevator equipment shall be limited so as not to provide greater than 2 inches (51 mm) of clearance on all sides.
+Vents should be located at the top of the hoistway.
+In addition, they need to be open directly to the outside or through noncombustible ducts.
+Noncombustible ducts should be permitted to pass through the elevator machine room.
+Provided that portions of the ducts are enclosed by construction having not less than the fire protection rating required.
+Holes in the machine room floors should not be greater than 2 inches.
+To clarify, these holes would be for the passage of ropes, cables or other moving elevator equipment.

 3004.3 Area of vents.

-Except as provided for in Section 3004.3.1, the area of the vents shall not be less than 3½% of the area of the hoistway nor less than 3 square feet (0.28 m2) for each elevator car, and not less than 3½% nor less than 0.5 square feet (0.047 m2) for each dumbwaiter car in the hoistway, whichever is greater.
+Except as provided for in Section 3004.3.1, the area of the vents shall not be less than 3.5% of the area of the hoistway nor less than 3 square feet (0.28 m2) for each elevator car, and not less than 3.5% nor less than 0.5 square feet (0.047 m2) for each dumbwaiter car in the hoistway, whichever is greater.
 Of the total required vent area, not less than one-third shall be permanently open.
-Closed portions of the required vent area shall consist of openings glazed with plain glass not greater than 0.125 inch (3.2 mm) in thickness.
+Closed portions of the required vent area shall consist of openings glazed with plain glass not greater than 0.125 inches.

-The total required vent area shall not be required to be permanently open where all the vent openings automatically open upon detection of smoke in the elevator lobbies or hoistway, upon failure and upon activation of a manual override control.
+The total required vent area is not required to be permanently open where all the vent openings automatically open; upon detection of smoke in the elevator lobbies or hoistway, upon failure, and upon activation of a manual override control.

 3004.3.1 Reduced vent area.